numpy/numpy/doc/source/reference/arrays.classes.rst

    to update meta-information from the "parent."
 Subclasses inherit a default implementation of this method that does nothing.

-.. py:method:: class.__array_prepare__(array, context=None)

-   At the beginning of every :ref:`ufunc <ufuncs-output-type>`, this method is called on the input object with the highest array priority, or the output object if one was specified.
-The output array is passed in and whatever is returned is passed to the ufunc.
-   Subclasses inherit a default implementation of this method which simply returns the output array unmodified.
-Subclasses may opt to use this method to transform the output array into an instance of the subclass and update metadata before returning the array to the ufunc for computation.

-   .. note:: For ufuncs, it is hoped to eventually deprecate this method in
-             favour of :func:`__array_ufunc__`.

 .. py:method:: class.__array_wrap__(array, context=None)

    At the end of every :ref:`ufunc <ufuncs-output-type>`, this method